mkirwa/CYBOLC/CCTC/Security/Operation_Dry_Run.md

 Step 2. `ssh user2@10.50.29.144 -D 9050` let's dynamically connect to this user

+other -> type `bash`

+If you forgot something in htlm you go to `cd /var/www/html/`

 Step 3. logs us in... let's see if we can find additional targets

+user2@PublicFacingWebsite:/var/www/html$ `ls -la` to see all the files

+    -rw-r--r-- 1 root root   215 Dec 30 02:01 logout.php -> means this is a file
+    drwxr-xr-x 2 root root  4096 Jan 16 17:41 scripts -> means this is a directory

+Once you are able to get in, enumerate the file more.
+Look for hidden files!

 #### Find Additional Targets ####